 For a number of years, we have collected and reported our statistics according to this nationally recognized formula.
-We measure our progress, in part, through the “live release rate,” which is based on all the cats and dogs we receive, regardless of their age, temperament or physical condition.
 In fiscal year 2017 (July 1, 2016, to June 30, 2017), 19,413 pets were adopted, reunited or transferred to placement partners.
-At the end of fiscal year 2017, our live release rate was 90% for all cats and dogs, and 100% for healthy cats and dogs.
+At the end of fiscal year 2017, we placed 100% of healthy and safe cats, dogs and horses.

 Thanks to our compassionate community, the Dumb Friends League has achieved one of the highest rates for saving homeless pets in the country.

 We are often asked: “Are you a no-kill shelter?”
 The answer is: The Dumb Friends League is an open-admission animal shelter, meaning we open our doors to all animals in need—whether they’re old, ill, injured, unwanted or lost.
 In every case, we strive to relieve suffering, always keeping in mind the needs of the animals first.
 In some cases, this may lead to euthanasia.
 We do not euthanize healthy animals, nor do we use euthanasia as a form of population control.
 There is also no set time limit for how long a pet can remain in our care.
 Our goal is to find a loving home for every adoptable animal that comes through our doors.